chrisanthropic/slim-pickins-jekyll-theme/README.md

   * Left - Primary navigation
   * Right - Social media links
 * Both navigation areas are populated using Jekyll 'data' files, nav.yml and socials.yml respectively
+* Ability to create 'external' links that link offsite while still using socials.yml to do so
 * Easily customizable text, link, and background colors using the supplied sass variables

 ### BANNER